 Our Top Package Recommendations

-Premium Red Dunes Safari (AED 195) - Same great value, specifically at the red dunes location.
-Better for photos, slightly longer drive.
+Premium Red Dunes Safari - Specifically at the red dunes location.
+Better for photos, slightly longer drive from Dubai.
+Popular with couples.

-Self-Drive Dune Buggy (from AED 350) - For adrenaline seekers.
-You drive, no crowds, unforgettable experience.
+Self-Drive Dune Buggy - For adrenaline seekers.
+You drive, no crowds.
+Choose 30 or 60 minute sessions.

 Frequently Asked Questions About Desert Safari Deals